 Victoria can be reached at email@example.com.

-Bark by Georges Didi-Huberman, The Mirror is a Civil War: A Visual History of the Face by Jessica Helfand, Culture Is Not Always Popular: Fifteen Years of Design Observer edited by Michael Bierut and Jessica Helfand, Plastic Capitalism: Contemporary Art and the Drive to Waste by Amanda Boetzkes Women, Architecture, and Activism: A Manual for Change by Parlour, Aesthetics Equals Politics: New Discourses Across Art, Architecture, and Philosophy edited by Mark Foster Gage, Former West: Art and the Contemporary after 1989 edited by Maria Hlavajova and Simon Sheikh (co-published with BAK, Utrecht, Netherlands) Flintstone Modernism or The Crisis in Postwar American Culture by Jeffrey Lieber
+Bark by Georges Didi-Huberman, Face: A Visual History by Jessica Helfand, Culture Is Not Always Popular: Fifteen Years of Design Observer edited by Michael Bierut and Jessica Helfand, Plastic Capitalism: Contemporary Art and the Drive to Waste by Amanda Boetzkes Women, Architecture, and Activism: A Manual for Change by Parlour, Aesthetics Equals Politics: New Discourses Across Art, Architecture, and Philosophy edited by Mark Foster Gage, Former West: Art and the Contemporary after 1989 edited by Maria Hlavajova and Simon Sheikh (co-published with BAK, Utrecht, Netherlands) Flintstone Modernism or The Crisis in Postwar American Culture by Jeffrey Lieber

 Forthcoming Titles Include: